DamianS-eng/wiihacks-wiki/links/software.md

 ## Loaders

-  This section is for software that loads other software either onto your Wii's long-term storage, or into memory to run.
+  This section is for software that loads images of game titles through external storage

 {% for link in site.data.links_software.loaders %}
   * [{{ link.name }}]({{ link.url }}) - {{ link.description }}